 With co-investigators, she is leading the evaluation of the variety of CI and p-value definitions provided by educators, based on a survey of around 60 medical statistics educators.
 Some conference presentations were reflections of the merits of different styles of interpretation, and her suggestions for clarifying the language of some of them.

+She promotes her innovative strategies that promote conceptual understanding of p-values and of confidence intervals.
+This includes her own transparent explanatory CI and p-value interpretations.
 Eminent statisticians have been expressing concern over standards of statistical interpretation in applied research over many years.
-This agenda has been actively embraced by the American Statistical Association over the past several years, with many resulting publications including in Nature.
-By tying her teaching methods in with this agenda, she earned a publication in the high-profile International Journal of Epidemiology in 2020.
+By tying her teaching methods in with the agenda to overcome these, she earned a publication in the high-profile International Journal of Epidemiology in 2020.
 Key ideas are encompassed into her talk (view by clicking here).

-Hilary performs a stand-up comedy act, as a homage to Florence Nightingale, including Florence's use of data to promote public health.
-She uses comedy to bring curious scientific facts to a wider audience, promoted via her YouTube channel.
+Hilary performs a stand-up comedy to bring curious scientific facts to a wider audience, promoted via her YouTube channel.
 Her YouTube channel also contains statistics teaching videos that use her published methods to foster conceptual understanding of core concepts.

 et al., 2021, A video-feedback parenting intervention to prevent enduring behaviour problems in at-risk children aged 12-36 months: the Healthy Start, Happy Start RCT, Health Technology Assessment, Vol:25, ISSN:1366-5278, Pages:1-+